michmech/michmech/README.md

 ### Hi, I'm Michal.

-I'm a software developer who works in lexicography, digital humanities and natural language generation.
+I'm an IT tinkerer who writes code and wrangles data in the humanities, in lexicography and in natural language generation.

 Languages: **`cs` `en` `ga`** *`de` `ru`*